britzl/gooey/README.md

 * ```allowed_characters``` (string) - Lua pattern to filter allowed characters (eg "[%a%d]" for alpha numeric)
 * ```use_marked_text``` (bool) - Flag to disable the usage of marked (non-committed) text, defaults to true

-NOTE: ```max_length``` currently measures string length in bytes so the value will be misleading for any characters longer than a single byte.

 **RETURN**
 * ```input``` (table) - State data for the input field based on current and previous input actions